Straggler Mitigation through Unequal Error Protection for Distributed Matrix Multiplication: Approximate Matrix Multiplication Using UEP Codes

 \subsection{Importance Level of a Sub-block}

-Let us begin by classifying the matrix sub-block in \eqref{eq:sub-blocks} according to their norm.
-For instance, we may select three different levels for each sub-block, i.e., \textit{high}, \textit{medium}, and \textit{low} to classify the norm of $\Av_n$ and $\Bv_p$.
-Let us refer to these levels as \emph{importance level} and let there be $S$ such levels.
-Further, given a matrix $\Av$/$\Bv$, we have $n_A^s$/$n_B^s$ for $s \in [S]$ as the number of blocks with level of importance (let the importance be decreasing in $s$).
+Let us begin by classifying the matrix sub-block in \eqref{eq:sub-blocks} according to their norms.
+For instance, we may select three different levels for each sub-block, e.g., \textit{high}, \textit{medium}, and \textit{low} to classify the norms of $\Av_n$ and $\Bv_p$.
+Let us refer to these levels as \emph{importance levels}, and assume that there are $S$ such levels.
+Given a matrix $\Av$/$\Bv$, we have $n_A^s$/$n_B^s$ blocks with level of importance $s \in [S]$ (let the importance be decreasing in $s$).
 Clearly, $N =\sum_{s \in [S]} n_A^s$, and $P =\sum_{s \in [S]} n_B^s$.

-By construction, any $\Cv_{np}$ is obtained as the multiplication of sub-block in two classes: accordingly $\Cv_{np}$ has $L$ possible importance levels with $L = S(S+1)/2$.
+By construction, any sub-product $\Cv_{np}$ is obtained as the multiplication of sub-blocks in two classes: accordingly $\Cv_{np}$ has $L$ possible importance levels with $L = S(S+1)/2$.
 For instance, in the examples of three importance levels for $\Av_n$ and $\Bv_p$, $\Cv_{np}$ can have importance \textit{high $\times$ high}, \textit{high $\times$ medium}, \textit{high $\times$ low}, \textit{medium $\times$ medium}, etc.